orionnelson/DlicenceZxingParse/README.txt

 CALLING WITHING THE GIVEN FOLDER
 Dlicence.py --image somelicence.jpg or png

+#Preconditions :

+Licence is not Upsidown -
+All four Corners are visible -
+Photo is not potato resolution -
+There is No reflection off the barcode -

 Takes licence and uses OpenCV to Find a Barcode then crop to it Requires Zxing-master and some other things.